 Adny was relieved and excited.
-He adored grandmother.
+He adored his grandmother.

 Adny’s eyes sparkled.

-“Grandfather used to go to a different city for work every day.
-He would take a bus to go to work in the mornings, and return very late in the evenings.
-The arrangement made it possible for me and my younger brother to continue going to the school in our city.
-It was a very good school and my parents wanted us to continue our education there.
+“Grandfather used to go far away to work every day.
+Every morning he would board a bus and return home late.
+The arrangement made it possible for me and my younger brother to continue going to our school in the city.
+It was an excellent school, and my parents wanted us to continue our education there.”

-Alisha’s thoughts transported her in her childhood.
-She remembered, how different was the world outside.
-Mom and dad kept her in the oasis of love.
-Outside the oasis was a new world that she was trying to explore on her own.
+Alisha’s thoughts transported her into her childhood.
+A teenager's world outside of home can be very different.
+Her mom and dad kept her in their oasis of love.
+Outside, the oasis was a new world, which she was exploring on her own.

 Teenagers can be mean at times.
 Kids would stare at her when she took her scooter out.
-Some would laugh and the others offered snide comments at times.
-“Look at her!” she would hear.
-“Look how she will take that turn.
-I bet she will fall.”
-And so on, the comments would pour in.
+Some would laugh, and the others offered snide comments at times.
+“Look at you!” she would hear.
+“Let us see how you are going to take that turn.
+I bet you will fall.”
+And the comments would pour.

-Her tall frame made her strong physically.
-But as a young adolescent, who was just separating from childhood, she had not yet mentally grown up to be able to handle those comments.
+Her tall frame made her strong, physically.
+But as an adolescent, who was just growing out of childhood, she was still learning to become brave in her mind to be able to handle those comments.

 Adny shook Alisha, “Mommy, tell me what happened after that.”